monastere-dorje-pamo-lavaur-france-moniales-residentes-2022

 – 2022 –

-The finishing touch on the altar, the frieze, will be fitted by the artists Gelek and Peter Griffin coming winter.
-Also, we will welcome a new White Tara statue, created by Denise Griffin and to be painted by Gelek.
+The finishing touch on the altar, the frieze, has been fitted by the artists Gelek and Peter Griffin during winter.
+Only a line of vajras needs to be added.
+Also, we welcomed a White Tara statue, created by Denise Griffin and painted by Gelek.

 Location

-We are fortunate that the convent buildings are in the middle of 6 hectares of countryside.
-This is a haven of nature conducive to recharging, meditation, and above all offering an ideal, peaceful haven for nuns to study, to practice and to work for the benefit of others.
+We are fortunate that the monastery is in the middle of 6 hectares of countryside.
+This is a haven of nature conducive to recharging, meditation, and above all offers an ideal, peaceful haven for nuns to study, to practice and to work for the benefit of others.